Hoogashaga/Batch-Prediction/README.md

 ### Timestamp Extraction
 - The application automatically extracts timestamps from answers
 - Timestamps are formatted as [HH:MM:SS] and can be used to navigate to specific parts of the video
+- On Windows Command Prompt or Windows Terminal, timestamps are clickable links
+- For macOS users: Plain URLs are provided in the output for easy copying and pasting into a browser

 ## Troubleshooting